slippedandmissed/Supervisions/Object Oriented Programming/Supervision 1/README.md

     2. References and pointers, and how they relate to im/mutability.
     3. Unit tests

-22. Question 5 about how to test for TCO.
+22. Question 5 about how to test for TCO, and question 17 about type erasure.